Frank Field, Baron Field of Birkenhead: Resignation of the Labour whip

 On 17 July 2018, a vote was held on a rebel amendment to a trade bill, which aimed to force the British government to join a customs union with the EU in the event of a no-deal Brexit.
-Field, Kate Hoey, John Mann, and Graham Stringer were the only Labour MPs to oppose the amendment, which was lost by 307 votes to 301.
+Field, Kate Hoey, John Mann and Graham Stringer were the only Labour MPs to oppose the amendment, which was lost by 307 votes to 301.
 Field lost a confidence vote in his constituency, after siding with the government in these Brexit votes.
 On 30 August 2018, Field resigned the Labour whip because, he said, Labour was "increasingly seen as a racist party" and due to the "culture of intolerance, nastiness and intimidation" in parts of the party, including his own constituency.
-Some commentators suggested that he had "jumped before he was pushed."
+Some commentators suggested that he had "jumped before he was pushed".

-He described himself as an "independent Labour MP".
-Field said that he would not trigger a by-election and would remain an MP.
-However, on 2 August 2019 he announced that he was forming a new party, the Birkenhead Social Justice Party.
+Field described himself as an "independent Labour MP".
+In September 2018, he said he would not trigger a by-election and would remain an MP.
+On 2 August 2019, he announced that he was forming a new party, the Birkenhead Social Justice Party.

 Field voted for Prime Minister Theresa May's Brexit deal in the "meaningful vote" on 15 January 2019, which May lost.
-Subsequently, Field voted for the Conservative party-supported Brady amendment calling on the Government to renegotiate the Northern Ireland backstop part of the deal, and abstained on the Labour party-supported Cooper-Boles amendment to prevent a no-deal Brexit.
+Subsequently, Field voted for the Conservative Party-supported Brady amendment calling on the Government to renegotiate the Northern Ireland backstop part of the deal and abstained on the Labour party-supported Cooper-Boles amendment to prevent a no-deal Brexit.

 Birkenhead Social Justice Party

 In August 2019, Field stated that he would stand in the next general election as a candidate for a newly-formed Birkenhead Social Justice Party.
-The party stated that it would stand on a social justice, localist, and pro-Brexit platform.
+The party stated that it would stand on a social justice, localist and pro-Brexit platform.

-In the December 2019 general election, he was beaten by the Labour Party candidate Mick Whitley who polled 24,990 votes, compared to Field's 7,285, a winning margin of 17,705 votes.
+In the December 2019 general election, he was beaten by the Labour Party candidate Mick Whitley, who polled 24,990 votes, compared to Field's 7,285, a winning margin of 17,705 votes.
 The Party was de-registered with the Electoral Commission on 17 February 2020.